VinCam01/ML_Project_775831/README.md

   <em><small>Figure 1</small></em>
 </p>

-As we can see in *Figure 1*, in our dataset there were some columns with almost only null values.
-So we decided to drop the variable that have more than 100,000 null values and also the ones that were not important to reach our goal.
-Then, in order to manage the remaining NaN values, we fill them with the most frequent class within the variable.
-This approach allows us to preserve the integrity of our data and avoid to lose potentially useful informations.
+As we can see in *Figure 1*, in our dataset there were some columns with almost only null values, so we decided to drop the features that have more than 100,000 null values in order to maintain the integrity of the dataset.
+Subsequently, based on our knowledge, we dropped the features representing redundant information for the accomplishment of our goal, namely:
+- `Unnamed: 0` represents an index.
+- `Descrizione Riga` describes the object of the transaction.
+- `DataDoc` is the date of the transaction.
+- `RifNormativo` is the normative reference.
+- `Conto`, `ContoStd` and `CoDitta` represent an internal mapping of the companies.
+- `Art1` provides similar informations to variable `Valore1`.
+In order to manage the remaining NaN values, we adopted two strategies.
+For every feature, except from `RF`, we filled null values with the most frequent class within the variable.
+Regarding the remain one, we filled null values with a new class, called 'ND'; we did it because previous strategy is not suitable for a feature with a huge number of NaN values (approximately 79.000).
+Indeed, in our opinion, computing the most frequent class based on less than half occurrences would have damaged data integrity.

-Sequently, we focus our attention on the variables, making them suitable for the prediction.
-The first problem we encountered was the presence of unbalanced classes in many columns: in other words, there were many classes with a few observations.
+Sequently, we focused on making features suitable for the prediction.
+After an exploratory analysis, we understood that the distribution of the classess within the features was strongly unbalanced: there were a few classes with many observations and many classes with very few observations.
+This is problematic because, in the case of the independent variables, encoding would create a large number of columns with nearly zero variance.
+Meanwhile, for the dependent variable, the model would struggle to learn how to classify invoices into exemption codes with very few observations.
 To overcome this issue, we chose a threshold, below which all classes were grouped into a new class called 'OTHER'.
+The definition of this threshold was based on the distribution of each specific variable, this is because generalizing it would have lost important information.

 <div align="center">
   <img src="images/iva_tdoc.png" alt="">